North Korea Threatens To ‘Teach U.S. A Severe Lesson’ After Newly Imposed Sanctions

 Tillerson and Ri were two of the 27 diplomats who were in attendance at the forum.
 South Korea’s Kang Kyung Wha also attended the event and briefly spoke with Ri at a gala dinner.
 However, Kang said that the encounter was “unplanned.”
 South Korean news outlet Yonhap further claimed that Ri, in return, described South Korea’s offer of future talks as lacking in sincerity.

-South Korea’s President Roh Moo Hyun has previously helped the development of the “Sunshine Policy” which encourages dialogue with Pyongang in a bid to diffuse tensions.
+South Korea’s President Roh Moo Hyun has previously helped the development of the “Sunshine Policy” which encourages dialogue with Pyongyang in a bid to defuse tensions.

 [Featured Image by Ahn Young Joon/AP]